Mychal Massie’s Biography and Profile

 He is the recipient of the prestigious “Conservative Man of the Year Award” for 2008, presented by the New York State Conservative Party.

-Mychal holds degrees in education, theology, and pastoral counseling.
-He began his writing career in 1999 shortly after becoming an editorial board member on a suburban Philadelphia newspaper.
+Mychal holds degrees in sociology, English Bible and Theology, and pastoral counseling.
+He began his writing career in 1999 shortly after becoming an editorial board member on a suburban Philadelphia Gannett owned newspaper.
 He wrote the foreword for the re-release of Booker T. Washington’s autobiography “Up From Slavery” (released by Pelican Publishing spring 2010).
 He is also the author of “Random Rants: I Was Right Then And I Am Right Now” and “Blacks Are Victims: Because They’re Told They Are.”
 “Alone With Jesus” is his latest work.